jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/generateScript.md

 EJS Site Builder passes an instance of [frontMatterParse](https://github.com/jxson/front-matter) to your generate scripts which you can use in case you want to use front matter in your data files.
 This is what's happening in the following example, but is entirely optional.

+### dataDir

+The absolute path for your data directory in case you need it for any reason.

 ### renderTemplate (template name, template data)

 EJS Site Builder allows you to render a template from within your generate script.
 Say you created a generate script to render some other kind of templating language, like markdown for example, but you also wanted to render your native EJS Site Builder templates as [shortcodes](/guide/shortcodes/).

 In that case, you could extract the data in your generate script and pass it to one of your EJS Site Builder templates. **renderTemplate** expects the name of your template as the first parameter, with relative paths, and a javascript object of key value pairs specifying the data to pass into the template.
 See examples on on the [shortcodes page](/guide/shortcodes/).
 Note that calls to this function will be dependency tracked so that changes to the templates you call will trigger your generate script to run again.

-### dataDir

-The absolute path for your data directory in case you need it for any reason.

-## Resolve Data
+## Data to return (or pass to "resolve" if returning a promise)

-- **cache**: Data that you want to update or add to the cache.
+- **cache**: A javascipt key-value object that you want to merge into the cache.
 See [caching](/performance/cache/) for details.
+- **global**: A javascript key-value object that you want to merge into the temporary global data, passed to postGenerate.ejs
-- **siteFiles**: An object which creates output files wrt your output directory.
+- **siteFiles**: If this object is specified, it creates output files with respect to your output directory.
 The keys are the file names and the values will be stringified with _JSON.stringify_ and written to the key specified path.
 - **watchFiles**: request watching for changes to these files, EJS Site Builder will call this script with inputs.TriggeredBy set to the file path that change.
 - **watchGlobs**: Tell EJS Site Builder to watch glob patterns and if they change, call this script with inputs.TriggerBy set to the path that changed.
-- **outData**: Output data for all generate scripts will be collected and passed to your postGenerate script if it exists.
-See [post generate](/templates/postGenerate/) for details.

 ## Page Generation Request Array

-You can call the generate function as many times as you want before your generate script resolves.
+You can call the generate function as many times as you want before your generate script returns or resolves asynchronously.
 You can call it with a single page request, or an array of them.
 A page generation request is an object with the following properties:

 - **path**: The sub path to generate the template, which will replace the '\*' in your generate script path.
-- **data**: The data to supply to the template to be used as page variables.
+- **data**: The key-value javascript object to supply to the template to be used as page variables.

 Example: